rsdoiel/antenna/archives/2025/snapshots_2025.23.md

 date: 2025-06-10, from: Michael Tsai

-Apple (MacRumors live blog, Adam Engst, Lobsters, Mac Power Users Talk): Watch the WWDC25 keynote introducing our broadest design update ever and a more helpful Apple Intelligence.
-You&#8217;ll also learn about exciting features coming with iOS 26, iPadOS 26, macOS 26, watchOS 26, visionOS 26, and tvOS 26. &#8226; &#8226; &#8226; Marques Brownlee: I asked [&#8230;]
+Apple (YouTube, MacRumors live blog, Adam Engst, Lobsters, Mac Power Users Talk): Watch the WWDC25 keynote introducing our broadest design update ever and a more helpful Apple Intelligence.
+You&#8217;ll also learn about exciting features coming with iOS 26, iPadOS 26, macOS 26, watchOS 26, visionOS 26, and tvOS 26. &#8226; &#8226; &#8226; Marques Brownlee: I [&#8230;]

 <br>